-In Section VII we summarize results from an analysis (fully reported in Web Appendix Section 2) that illustrates how this heterogeneity in utility notions across sociodemographic groups may matter empirically.
+In Section VII we summarize results from an analysis (fully reported in Web Appendix Section 2) that illustrates how, regardless of whether SWB approximates some utility notion on average, the heterogeneity in time-horizon and social-circle weights across sociodemographic groups can create an additional confound for scientific and policy conclusions.
 We focus on a common application of SWB data: regressions of SWB on respondent characteristics, often called "happiness regressions."
 We first estimate a typical happiness regression.
-We then re-estimate it with additional control variables, which are constructed from our survey-elicited weights to quantify respondent-level differences in weight profiles.
+We then reestimate it with additional control variables, which are constructed from our survey-elicited weights to quantify respondent-level differences in weight profiles.
 We find that some sociodemographic coefficients are sensitive to the inclusion of self-versus-others-profile controls (but not time-profile controls, possibly due to measurement error in these controls).
-Our results imply that prioritizing policies based on comparing SWB coefficient magnitudes-including, e.g., pricing unemployment in dollars, as mentioned above-could be meaningfully impacted by accounting for weight-profile heterogeneity.
-While the heterogeneity itself implies that the coefficient magnitudes cannot be interpreted as corresponding to any particular (even if non-standard) utility notion, the sensitivity of the coefficients further implies that their magnitudes would change if respondents shared a SWB-question weight profile.
+Our results imply that conclusions of cost-benefit analyses that rely on SWB coefficient magnitudes-including, e.g., pricing unemployment in dollars, as mentioned above-can be partly driven by differences across respondents in the weights they use when answering the SWB question.

 Section VIII concludes, briefly describes other introspective questions that we explored in our survey, and discusses broader implications of our findings.
-While our findings suggest caution in using SWB data for applications that require certain assumptions (e.g., that SWB captures flow utility or self-centered utility), they also suggest some readily applicable practical advice for the governmental agencies and research institutions that collect SWB data: rather than taking the wording of SWB questions as given, try to tailor them to correspond more closely to the purpose for which they will be used.
+While our findings suggest caution in assuming that the SWB questions we study are good measures of particular utility notions, they also suggest some readily applicable practical advice for the governmental agencies and researchers that collect SWB data: rather than taking the wording of SWB questions as given, try to tailor them to correspond more closely to the purpose for which they will be used.
 Among the eight SWB questions we study, a newly phrased Personal Well-Being question-"On a scale from 0 to 10, how would you rate your overall personal well-being?"-comes closest to eliciting self-centered flow utility and thus may be a useful point of departure for further refinements.
 More generally, our findings point toward a research agenda: existing SWB questions-originally designed more than half a century ago for different purposes-should be redesigned to fit their current uses by economists and policymakers as utility proxies.